 Filing a claim: the insurance indemnity and its purpose

 In principle, an insured can do whatever he wants with the indemnity paid out by his insurer.
 However co-ownership is an exception to this rule with regard to the syndicate’s property insurance .
 Why?
-Because the law requires it to take out insurance covering the "replacement value" of the immovable.
+Because the law requires it to take out insurance covering the "reconstruction cost" of the immovable.
 In other words, the indemnity paid out can only be used to repair the damaged premises, so that they are restored to their original state.
 In order to avoid any ambiguity in this respect, the legislator imposed on the syndicate to use of the indemnities paid to repair all the damages.
-This rule of law will be crystal clear as of June 13, 2021 at the latest, namely that the syndicate will have to take out insurance covering the "reconstruction cost" of the immovable.

 Is it better not to make a claim?